Skip to contents

 # Example with a single trial and lower precision

-result_single <- precision_thinning(coordinates, precision = 2, trials = 1, all_trials = FALSE)
+result_single <- precision_thinning(coords, precision = 2, trials = 1, all_trials = FALSE)

 print(result_single)